google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 by looking up the public key linked to the endpoint receiving the request.
 If the signature is valid the push service knows that it must have come from the application server with the **matching private key**.
-It's basically a security measure that prevents anyone else sending messages to an applications users.
+It's basically a security measure that prevents anyone else sending messages to an application's users.

-![Illustration of how the private application server key is used when sending a message.](./images/svgs/application-server-key-send.svg)
+![How the private application server key is used when sending a message.](./images/svgs/application-server-key-send.svg)

 Technically, the `applicationServerKey` is optional.
 However, the easiest